MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 Except that is insufficent: if the [subnet given](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ec2/run-instances.html) has [`"map-public-ip-on-launch"`](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ec2/modify-subnet-attribute.html#options) set to true, the EC2 will get a public IP.

-So we need to allowlist the subnets that have that attribute set to false, adding the condition that [`ec2:SubnetID`](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonec2.html#amazonec2-policy-keys) equals an ID on the allowlist.
+So we need to allowlist the subnets that have that attribute set to false, by adding the condition that [`ec2:SubnetID`](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonec2.html#amazonec2-policy-keys) equals an ID on the allowlist.

 Maintaining such a list of opaque IDs would be tedious, so in Terraform we can use a data source to grab them:
 ```go